 - Layer 2 bridge attached to a downlink segment not supported.

-- Edge Firewall services are not supported for multicast.
-Distributed Firewall is supported.
+- Gateway Firewall services are not supported for multicast.
+Distributed Firewall and Bridge Firewall are supported.

 - Multi-site (NSX Federation) not supported.

 - Acquire a multicast address range from your network administrator.
 This will be used to configure the Multicast Replication Range when you configure multicast on a tier-0 gateway (see Configure Multicast).